-NATO chief urges members to provide Ukraine with long-term military help
+NATO agrees to work on long-term military support for Ukraine

 Nor do they want to be dragged into a wider war with a nuclear-armed military power like Russia.

-Under the new plan, which is expected to be endorsed by US President Joe Biden and his counterparts at their next summit in Washington in July, NATO would coordinate the military side of Ukraine support efforts by assessing Ukraine’s needs, collecting pledges and running meetings.
+Under the new plan, which is expected to be endorsed by US President Joe Biden and his counterparts at their next summit in Washington in July, NATO would coordinate the military side of support efforts by assessing Ukraine’s needs, collecting pledges and running meetings.

 “Moscow needs to understand that they cannot achieve their goals on the battlefield and they cannot wait us out,” Stoltenberg said, without giving details of his proposal.